← All issues

 From the Archives

-On this week in 1853, Humboldt County was officially created from the western portion of Trinity County by an act of the California Legislature.
-The new county was named after Humboldt Bay, itself named for the German naturalist Alexander von Humboldt, who never visited but would likely have had opinions about the fog.
-The establishment required considerable optimism, given that most of the county remained accessible only by boat or determined mule.
+On this week in 1853, Humboldt County was formed from the western portion of Trinity County by an act of the California Legislature.
+It was named for Humboldt Bay, which in turn honors the German naturalist Alexander von Humboldt, who never visited but whose writings advanced the idea of the “unity of nature,” linking environment, culture, and art into a single view of the world.
+The decision required a degree of optimism, as much of the region was accessible only by boat or a determined mule.

 Dungeness crab